Docker Swarm

 Deleted Images:untagged: myapp:olddeleted: sha256:abc123...

-Deleted build cache:Total reclaimed space: 457.2MB
+Deleted build cache:Total reclaimed space: 457.2MB3) With all flag

-docker system prune -a
+docker system prune -aSample Output

 WARNING!
 This will remove: - all stopped containers - all networks not used by at least one container - all images without at least one container associated to them - all build cache